 Out-of-pocket max: The most you could pay for covered health services in a calendar year (not including your monthly premiums).
 After you hit your max (again, not counting premiums) you won’t owe any money for covered services.
 This is typically around $8,000 for an individual or $16,000 for a family.

 Copayment (copay): A fixed dollar amount you’re responsible for paying for a covered appointment, service, or prescription.
 If your plan says you have a $20 copay for a doctors appointment, that means you’ll pay $20 no matter what the visit actually costs — and your insurance covers the rest.

-Coinsurance: This is similar to a copay, but it’s calculated as a percentage.
-If seeing your dermatologist requires a 20% coinsurance and the visit costs $100, you would owe $20 while your insurance company pays the rest.
+Coinsurance: This is similar to a copay, but calculated as a percentage.
+If your dermatologist requires a 20% coinsurance and the visit costs $100, you would owe $20 while your insurance company pays the rest.